Rise to Success: Career Highlights of Kristaps Porziņģis

 2019: Trade to Dallas Mavericks

-On January 31, 2020, Kristaps Porziņģis scored a then season-high 35 points, along with 12 rebounds in a 128–121 loss to the Houston Rockets.
+On 31 January 2020, Kristaps Porziņģis achieved a then season-high 35 points, along with 12 rebounds, in a loss to the Houston Rockets.
+This was followed by a 38-point, 12-rebound performance in a victory over the Indiana Pacers.

-January 2021: Season Debut Against Charlotte Hornets
+January 2021: Season Debut After Surgery

-October 2021: Season-Opening Loss to Atlanta Hawks
+October 2021: Season Opener Loss to Hawks

-In October 2021, Kristaps Porziņģis recorded 11 points, five rebounds, and two blocks during the season-opening 113–87 loss to the Atlanta Hawks.
+On 21 October 2021, Kristaps Porziņģis recorded 11 points, five rebounds, and two blocks during the season-opening 113–87 loss to the Atlanta Hawks.

 2021: New Head Coach